adkelley/javascript-to-purescript/tut24/README.md

 ## Natural Transformations

 As Brian mentions in his [video](https://egghead.io/lessons/javascript-principled-type-conversions-with-natural-transformations), a simple explanation of a natural transformation is that its a type conversion.
-It takes one functor holding an `a` to another functor holding that same `a`.
+It takes one functor holding an element `a` to another functor holding that same `a`.
 You can think of it as a change in data constructors `F a -> G a`.
 Let's implement a natural transformation by turning an `Either`  data constructor into a `Task` data constructor.

 ## Example: Transforming Either to a Task

 Recall from [Tutorial 3](https://github.com/adkelley/javascript-to-purescript/blob/master/tut03/README.md) that `Either` is used to express a computation that may or may not succeed.  `Either a b` always contains a value of `a` or `b`; defined by the constructors `Left a` or `Right b`, but never both at the same time.  `Right b` is the idiomatic designation of a successful computation, while `Left a` means a failed computation.
 We naturally transform `Either` to a `Task` by mapping `Left a` to `taskRejected` and `Right b` to `taskOf`.

 Let's create this natural transformation `eitherToTask` with the following JavaScript code:

     const eitherToTask = e =>
       e.fold(Task.rejected, Task.of)

+    eitherToTask(Right('nightingale')
+    .fork(e => console.error('err', e),
+          r => console.log('res', r))

+    eitherToTask(Left('errrrr'))
+    .fork(e => console.error('err', e),
+          r => console.log('res', r))

 In PureScript, the equivalent to `e.fold` is the `either` function from the [Data.Either](https://pursuit.purescript.org/packages/purescript-either/4.1.1/docs/Data.Either#v:either) module.
-Using [point free style](https://en.wikipedia.org/wiki/Tacit_programming), the equivalent function in PureScript is:
+Using [point free style](https://en.wikipedia.org/wiki/Tacit_programming), the equivalent code in PureScript is:

     type Either = String